 Check for mistakes on your credit file.
 This includes old accounts registered at old addresses.
 This can cause problems so make sure you change addresses on accounts as quickly as you can and close down any ones you don’t use.

 Check for fraudulent activity.
 Someone who has committed fraud and used your address for example could impact your credit score, even though it wasn’t anything to do with you.
 If you’re worried about potential fraud showing on your credit file, you can check on the CIFAS website.
-It costs £10 to request a copy of any CIFAS files held on you.
+It is now free.
 If you find something the first step is to speak to the company that logged the CIFAS record against you.

 Don’t apply for lots of credit in a short space of time.
 Space out your credit applications as the more applications you make in a short space of time, the more likely you are to get declined.

 Close down any unused credit, store or debit cards.
 Lenders look at the amount of credit you have available as well as how much you owe.
 Contact the provider and close down the accounts.
 They’ll want to keep you as a customer so be prepared!